 - Restart your iOS device.

-6. Determine which pairing method the device uses
+Method 6.
+Determine which pairing method the device uses

 If you’ve used smartphones with Bluetooth, you’re familiar with passcodes.
 Well, that’s not the only option.
-Some devices that also use NFC (Near Field Communications) might require you to briefly make physical contact to connect.
-For example, this is a way to fix Bluetooth headphones.
-They aren’t necessarily damaged but for people who didn’t read the user guide, they can appear that way.
+Some devices that also use NFC (Near Field Communications) might require you to make physical contact to connect.

-7. Check compatibility
+Method 7.
+Check compatibility

 Incompatibility is another reason why Bluetooth pairings fail.
 While Bluetooth itself is backward compatible, similar technologies such as low-energy Bluetooth Smart aren’t compatible with older Bluetooth versions.
 For this specifically, a minimum of Bluetooth 4.0 is necessary and it still won’t work all of the time.
-In contrast, Bluetooth 4.2 and 5.0 devices will work with Bluetooth Smart.
-In summary, a quick online search or browsing the user manual should clarify a lot of things.

-8. Check battery life
+Method 8.
+Check battery life

-Various devices have a built-in battery saver feature that triggers as the percentage goes down.
-It prevents things such as Wi-Fi, Bluetooth, mobile data, and other resource-intensive tasks from running to prevent energy expenditure.
 Also, since data transfer via Bluetooth is done via radio frequency, a considerable electrical charge is required to power it So, to make this Bluetooth won’t connect fix work, charge all devices you’re trying to pair to at least 50%.

-9. Make sure there’s no conflict
+Method 9.
+Make sure there’s no conflict

-Fixing a problem with connecting to Bluetooth can quick and easy – moving the device away from interference.
+Fixing a problem with connecting to Bluetooth can be quick and easy – moving the device away from interference.
 For example, a Wi-Fi signal, which can work on the same range and frequency.
 Other problematic devices include microwaves, wireless speakers, external monitors, baby monitors, and even DSS (Direct Satellite Service).
 A little-known fact: even USB 3.0 devices can interfere because they’re unshielded.

-10. Check the pairing limit
+Method 10.
+Check the pairing limit

-This Bluetooth won’t connect fix is most often seen in wireless headphones and speakers.
-The simplest ones are pre-set to connect to the last device they were paired with, and limited to one connection at a time.
 That can be a problem if you plan to connect via smartphone while they’re searching for a computer or laptop.
 Neither of the two devices will find the other, making you ask yourself, “why won’t Bluetooth connect?“.
 Unpair/forget the device and establish a new connection.

-11. Download firmware or drivers
+Method 11.
+Download firmware or drivers

 If you’re struggling to fix a broken Bluetooth connection on Windows, Linux, and Mac, you might need to download up-to-date drivers.
 The devices you purchased usually come with a 1.0 software version, which lacks critical security and functionality updates.
 The situation is similar with things such as smart streaming devices or Bluetooth routers, except that they need a firmware update.